 In my professional practice, I work with cultural and philanthropic organizations on strategic planning, and the assessment and evaluation of programs.
 This leads to a deeper understanding of how value is understood by practitioners, as well as how it is expressed in their programs and communicated and presented to others, knowledge which in turns supports my academic research regarding the value of the arts to individuals and communities.
 I have served as a program advisor and grant application reviewer for the Philadelphia Cultural Fund and the Barra Foundation, and I am currently a board member of the Stockton Rush Bartol Foundation, as well.
 I am also working for Spiral Q, a nonprofit arts organization in West Philadelphia, on the assessment and redevelopment of their in-school residency program evaluations, and as a program advisor to visual artist and community organizer JJ Tiziou.
 I recently served as a program evaluator for SUNY-Purchase’s Bachelor of Arts in Arts Management program, and facilitated aspects of a strategic planning retreat for The Bearded Ladies Cabaret.

-As an arts administration program director, I feel that one of the most important takeaways I can equip students with is an understanding, beyond their own personal beliefs, of why the arts matter, and the knowledge and insight to navigate the fact that for others, these reasons can differ.
+As an arts administration educator, I feel that one of the most important takeaways I can equip students with is an understanding, beyond their own personal beliefs, of why the arts matter, and the knowledge and insight to navigate the fact that for others, these reasons can differ.
 Students who choose to enter a program in arts administration instinctively find the arts to be of high personal value.
 Understanding their own motivations to that end, as well as how that value is (or in some cases, is not) manifest for other people and communities can make a critical difference in students’ ability to achieve the goals they have set for themselves in their careers.
 Whether as marketing directors, major gifts officers, community arts organization leaders, cultural policy practitioners, teaching artists, or any other position in the field, the ability to understand why the arts matter from a point of view different than one’s own is crucial to forming the kind of effective engagement and partnerships with others that favorably impact not just the arts, but the people and communities they serve.
 This idea, to help the next generation of arts leaders recognize the many different ways that the arts can matter to others, helps guide my research agenda.